-Upon initial recognition, attributable transaction costs relating to financial instruments at fair value through profit or loss are recognised in the income statement when incurred.
-Financial assets at fair value through profit or loss are continuously measured at fair value, and changes therein are recognised in the statement of comprehensive income.
-Net changes in the fair value of financial assets at fair value through profit or loss exclude interest and dividend income, as these items are accounted for separately.
+Upon initial recognition, attributable transaction costs relating to financial instruments at FVTPL are recognised in the income statement when incurred.
+Financial assets at FVTPL are continuously measured at fair value, and changes therein are recognised in the statement of comprehensive income.
+Net changes in the fair value of financial assets at FVTPL exclude interest and dividend income, as these items are accounted for separately.